replab/replab/docs/docs/organization.md

 Permutation groups are finite groups that are subgroups of the symmetric group acting on `n` elements.

-In particular, the decomposition into $\{1,...,n\}$ into orbits, the natural action and representation of the group are all defined.
+In particular, the decomposition of $\{1,...,n\}$ into orbits, the natural action and representation of the group are all defined.

 - `PermutationGroup`: abstract base class for permutation groups,
 - `Permutations`: describes the symmetric group acting on `n` points.